bueler/math302/week2.md

 Make sure to read the [syllabus](syllabus.pdf), the [schedule](schedule.pdf), and [how to set up proctoring](proctoring.pdf).
 The first Quiz is scheduled for this week.

-This week is about FIXME
+This week is about differential equations as models and about ways to picture differential equations, using direction fields and phase portraits, even before we can find formulas for their solutions.
+The formulas get going in [Week 3](week3).

 ### Monday 1/21
 * Alaska Civil Rights Day